mavryk-network/mavryk-taquito/docs/prepare.md

 Before operations are _forged_, _signed_, and then _injected_, they first need to go through a _Prepare_ step.

-In Taquito, the act of preparing an operation is to create the Operation Object and the counter in one single object that we name `PreparedOperation`.
+In Webmavryk, the act of preparing an operation is to create the Operation Object and the counter in one single object that we name `PreparedOperation`.

 An example of `PreparedOperation` object for a `ballot` operation looks something like this:
 ```typescript